Enet4/dicom-rs/movescu/README.md

 # DICOM-rs `movescu`

-This is an implementation of the DICOM Move SCU (C-MOVE), which can be used to transfer images to an C-STORE archive.
+This is an implementation of the DICOM Move SCU (C-MOVE), which can be used to transfer images to a C-STORE archive.
-For ease of use it automatically starts a STORE-SCP when performing a move operation to itself (c-move destination identical to calling-aet) and stores the received files in the current directory
+For ease of use it automatically starts a STORE-SCP when performing a move operation to itself (namely when the C-MOVE destination is identical to `calling-aet`) and stores the received files in a directory.

 This tool is part of the [DICOM-rs](https://github.com/Enet4/dicom-rs) project.